18 January 2021

 With a number of different styles of guillotines available on the market, knowing the difference between manual, electric and hydraulic guillotines, and guillotines, paper trimmers and round corner cutters.

-• Manual – manual cutters are those that require a manual force to push the blade into cutting the paper.
+- Manual – manual cutters are those that require manual force to push the blade into cutting the paper.
 Such as the trimmers and guillotines commonly found in schools.

-• Hydraulic – usually found in a higher standard of machine, these use hydraulics to cut the paper.
-They can usually cut larger numbers of pages than the alternatives.
+- Hydraulic – usually found in a higher standard of machine, these use hydraulics to cut the paper.
+They can usually cut more pages than the alternatives.

 The right size for you

-Once you are aware of the difference in guillotines, you can look into the standard of machine you require in order to meet your needs and the demands on your business.
-Here at AfterPrint we offer a selection of machines, ranging from smaller office machines, these are usually ones that are desktop, or small enough to pack away into a cupboard when you are short on space.
-Up to the professional range, designed for larger print finish organisation or large scale offices, these include the flagship model from Ideal – the Ideal Guillotine 7260.
+Once you understand the differences between guillotines, you can choose the machine standard that meets your needs and your business’s demands.
+Here at AfterPrint, we offer a selection of machines, ranging from smaller office machines, which are usually desktop or small enough to pack away in a cupboard when you are short on space.
+Up to the professional range, designed for larger print-finish organisations or large-scale offices, these include the flagship model from Ideal, the Ideal Guillotine 7260.

-When investing in a guillotine, consider the volume of pages that you are requiring to cut, and how often you will have this level of demand.
+When investing in a guillotine, consider the number of pages you need to cut and how often you will have this level of demand.
 Use that to decide on the standard you will require.
-For businesses that require ongoing cutting of high volumes, look to automatic machines that can be set to run without supervision.
-Smaller organisations can invest in smaller machines that might require more manpower in order to keep the cost down.
+For businesses that require ongoing cutting at high volumes, consider automatic machines that can be set to run without supervision.
+Smaller organisations can invest in smaller machines that may require more manpower to keep costs down.

-Here at AfterPrint Ltd, we are on hand to offer you guidance, whether it’s your first guillotine, or you are looking to upgrade your current machine.
-We aim to guide our customers into buying the right machine for their needs every time.
+Here at AfterPrint Ltd, we are on hand to offer you guidance, whether it’s your first guillotine or you are looking to upgrade your current machine.
+We help our customers choose the right machine for their needs every time.
 Contact a member of our expert team today for more information on any of our products.
 You can also head over to our online shop for any supplies.